dmoerner/vim-markdownfootnotes/README.markdown

 ## VimFootnotes for Markdown

-This fork is a slight tweak of the venerable [vimfootnotes][], for use with extended markdown, further tweaked by Daniel Moerner.
+This fork is a slight tweak of the venerable vimfootnotes], for use with extended markdown, further tweaked by Daniel Moerner.
+The insert mode mappings are also removed.

 The new script inserts footnotes in the widely supported extended markdown
 syntax: